NetflixDev/bt-ER-300x250/README.md

 ### Starting a New Unit

-For an overview of how to work with this template, please start with the [FAT Intro](https://github.com/ff0000-ad-tech/ad-docs/blob/master/README.md).
+For an overview of how to work with this template, please start with this [README](https://github.com/ff0000-ad-tech/tmpl-standard-base/blob/master/README.md).

 You may also reach RED via `c20support` or `monet-developers` email aliases at `netflix.com`.